todo-make-username/data-processing-struct/README.md

 ## Installation
 **Quick Note:** It is not currently set up as a composer package in packagist, I like pulling from github directly in my stuff.
 If a feature request is made in Github Issues, not by me, to add it as a composer package, I'll look into setting that up.

 To install via composer, you need to have it look at this repo directly by modifying your `composer.json`.
-You'll need to add the repo information in the `repositories` section with your desired version number, or add the section if it doesn't exit.
+You'll need to add the repo information in the `repositories` section with your desired version number, or add the section if it doesn't exist.
 Then add the "package" to your `require` section.
 Then lastly run `composer update`.

 composer.json